AminFadaee/Regex2DFA/README.md

 Regular Expression to DFA
 =========================
 ## Introduction:
-This project converts and arbitrary regular expression (Regex) to a DFA using a Syntax Tree and conducting the following steps:
+This project converts and arbitrary regular expression (Regex) to a DFA that recognizes the language of this regex using a Syntax Tree and conducting the following steps:

 1. Converting the Regex to post-order format
 2. Creating the Annotated Syntax Tree of the Regex